PlaceOS/docs/how-to/user-interfaces/deploy-frontend.md

-# Frontend Deployment
+---
+title: Deploy a Frontend Interface
+description: How to deploy a frontend interface and add to PlaceOS
+sidebar_position: 3
+---

 ## CI/CD

 To work with PlaceOS frontend repositories must have build artifacts committed to a standalone reposisitory or branch.

-If you're using the `user-interfaces` reposisitory this CI/CD pipeline has already been setup using GitHub Action.
+The [user-interfaces](https://github.com/PlaceOS/user-interfaces) reposisitory already has CI/CD pipelines setup using GitHub Actions.

-For the `user-interfaces` repo it follows the follows the following steps for the build pipeline.
+The [user-interfaces](https://github.com/PlaceOS/user-interfaces) repository follows these steps for the build pipeline:
 1. Commit made with changes to `libs` or an application(`apps/<project>`)
-1. Pipeline in GitHub Actions start.
+2. Pipeline in GitHub Actions starts
-1. Install dependencies and build application(s).
+3. Install dependencies and build application(s)
-1. Commit build artifacts to associate branch. e.g. A development build of `workplace` will be committed to `build/workplace/dev`.
+4. Commit build artifacts to associated branch e.g. A development build of `workplace` will be committed to `build/workplace/dev`
-1. Notify chat of pipeline status.

 ## Backoffice Setup

-Once a build has been created on a branch in a repository it can be added to backoffice so that frontends service can pull down the data.
+Once a build has been created it can be added to backoffice so that frontends service can pull down the interface.

 1. Navigate to the repositories page.